AV306/xenon/README.md

 EDIT: MultiQuickChat has multi-key sequences, I did it yay

-- FullBright (No more pitch-black caves!)
+- FullBright (Allows you to quickly set gamma to 100.0.
+No more pitch-black caves!)
 - QuickChat (Quickly send a predefined message)
 - MultiQuickChat (Quickly send one of several predefined messages)
 - Bad WAILA implementation (use WTHIT instead, it's much better)
-- Panorama Generator (I'm proud of this one) (Note: does not work with shaders)
+- Panorama Generator (Allows you to take panoramas.
+I'm proud of this one) (Note: does not work with shaders)
 - ShareLocation (Quickly share your location with others!
 Under maintenance)
 - NoFireOverlay (useless, present in code but not accessible, exists for initial testing purposes)
 - FeatureList (not really a feature)